-The proposals contained in the discussion document - "Making Culture Ours" were drafted by a working party and endorsed at the 2019 "Future of the Arts" conference.
+The proposals contained in the discussion document - "Making Culture Ours" - were drafted by a working party and endorsed at the 2019 "Future of the Arts" conference.
+It was subsequently updated in the wake of the Covid-19 pandemic and the rising cost of living.
 The regular working party members were John Gillett, Frances Rifkin, Mike Wayne, Pam Foley and Martin Sundram.
 The discussion paper covers a number of areas of concern - primarily arts funding levels, patterns of distribution, and how practitioners and audiences are represented in the sector - and we hope that organisations in the sector will both consider it and take a position on it.

-January 2020
+January 2024